 But if you have this syndrome, you aren’t necessarily considered sleep-deprived — you get an adequate amount of sleep.
 However, your sleep is spread over a 24-hour period rather than concentrated into 7 or 8 hours.

 It’s helpful to know a little about circadian rhythms and their relation to sleep to better understand irregular sleep-wake syndrome.

-Circadian rhythms are physical, mental, and behavioral changes in response to light and dark.
+Circadian rhythms are physical, mental, and behavioral rhythms that are around 24 hours in duration, are intrinsic to the individual, and respond to light and dark.
 Your body essentially has a 24-hour internal clock.
 This clock controls a number of processes, including sleep-wake cycles.

 The root cause of irregular sleep-wake syndrome is a near absence of the circadian rhythm responsible for regulating periods of wakefulness and rest.

-However, you may want to see a doctor if you are exhibiting signs of irregular sleep-wake syndrome on a regular basis and have not yet been diagnosed with the disorder.
-This is especially important if you can’t think of any factors that could be accounting for the disturbance.
+However, you may want to see a doctor if you’re exhibiting signs of irregular sleep-wake syndrome on a regular basis and haven’t yet been diagnosed with the disorder, especially if you have risk factors.

-These tools will likely be used to track your sleep for at least seven days.
+These tools will likely be used to track your sleep for at least 7 days.
 A physician will look for a minimum of three cycles of sleeping and waking within a period of 24 hours to make a diagnosis.